 The Physicality of His Body

 He then wanted to reassure them that what they saw before their eyes wasn't a ghost - wasn't a hallucination.
 Jesus was as real physically as they were.
-Jesus gave them the invitation to look at him, to touch him, his hands, his feet and his side, according to John 20 verse 20.
+Jesus gave them the invitation to look at him, to touch him - his hands, his feet and his side - according to John 20: 20.
 The side that had been pierced by the Roman sword, the hands and the feet that had been nailed to the cross.
 These were the parts of his body that indicated specifically the death by crucifixion that he had endured.
 There were marks and scars from those terrible moments of suffering that Jesus experienced in his hands, his feet, and his side.
 The physicality of Jesus' body was established.
 It was affirmed even more when he asked them whether they had anything he could eat.
-And they brought some fish, some broiled fish.
-And they watched as Jesus ate the fish.
+They brought some broiled fish.
+They watched as Jesus ate the fish.
 This is a very physical activity.
 Jesus is demonstrating the physicality of his resurrection body.
-His resurrection body was as physical as their bodies and the author Luke, and all the gospel writers, underline this point time and time again.
-We're not talking here about hallucinations, about hypnosis, about some mass hysteria.
-We're not talking about the appearance of a ghost, the sort of thing that some humans report as their experience of the supernatural or the afterlife.
+The author, Luke, and all the Gospel writers, underline this point time and time again.
+We are not talking here about hallucinations, about hypnosis, about some mass hysteria.
+We are not talking about the appearance of a ghost, the sort of thing that some humans report as their experience of the supernatural or the afterlife.
 No, this is a body; this is the body of Jesus; this is recognisably Jesus.
 The very marks on his body indicate the experiences that he has gone through that they know about.
 The disciples are overjoyed, according to John 20.
 Filled with joy and amazement according to Luke 24.
-Even as they're trying to calibrate what's happened, trying to work out what it is that's actually taking place before their eyes, there's a sense of excitement.
+Even as they are trying to calibrate what has happened, trying to work out what it is that is actually taking place before their eyes, there is a sense of excitement.
 These stories of the resurrection are looking as though they really are true.

 Jesus Teaches Them from the Old Testament

 Then Jesus gives them a message.
 He starts speaking to them.
 He tells them about the fulfilment of Old Testament prophecy.
-We've noticed this already in the story of the road to Emmaus, the two disciples there were given a similar explanation as they were travelling along the road,
+We have noticed this already in the story of the road to Emmaus; the two disciples there were given a similar explanation as they were travelling along the road,

 ‘The Messiah will suffer and rise from the dead on the third day.’Luke 24:46, NIV